K&K Home Up

 An Enum statement can appear only at module level.
 Once the Enum type is defined, it can be used to declare variables, parameters, or procedures returning its type.
 You can't qualify an Enum type name with a module name.
 Public Enum types in a class module are not members of the class; however, they are written to the type library.
 Enum types defined in standard modules aren’t written to type libraries.
 Public Enum types of the same name can't be defined in both standard modules and class modules, since they share the same name space.
 When two Enum types in different type libraries have the same name, but different elements, a reference to a variable of the type depends on which type library has higher priority in the References.

-OK, lets look at ways we can use this.
+use this.
 Let's say we declare a function as follows:

-Private Function MyFunction(ByVal UserName as string, Level as SecurityLevel) as Boolean
+MyFunction(ByVal UserName as string, Level as SecurityLevel)

 'Do some stuff